 Despite Philip’s protests, tantrums, and threats of war, Jean Ribault sailed from France (May 1565)with more than 600 soldiers and settlers to resupply Fort Caroline.
-Shortly after, General Pedro Menéndez de Aviles, charged with removing the French, also sailed, with 800 soldiers and civilians, arriving at the Saint Johns River in August, shortly after Ribault’s arrival.
+Shortly after, General Pedro Menéndez de Aviles, charged with removing the French, also sailed, with 800 soldiers and civilians, arriving at the St Johns River in August, shortly after Ribault’s arrival.

 Menéndez quickly chased Ribault out to sea, and returned to the beach, just south of a Timucuan Village they had encountered on a previous expedition.

-The Spanish made their permanent move in September 8, 1565, establishing the New World’s first European Colony, and naming it Saint Augustine, because this now sacred land had first been sighted on August 28, a day known as The Feast of The Flowers.
+The Spanish made their permanent move in September 8, 1565, establishing the New World’s first European Colony, and naming it St Augustine, because this now sacred land had first been sighted on August 28, a day known as The Feast of The Flowers.